Yoszimitsu/AI-on-Microsoft-Azure/Bot/HolyGo/HolyGo-README.md

 **HolyGo responses**

-In tab Bot Responses we can find all defined respones for specific dialogs.
+The Bot Responses tab presents all defined respones for specific dialogs.

 ![](../resources/HolyGo_Responses1.png)

 ![](../resources/HolyGo_ResponsesFlightSearch.png)

 **Error handling**

-Below we can see validation and error handling for user input.
-An user after typing an origin and destination place has to confirmed that the service recognized cities properly.
+Below we can see a validation and error handling for user input.
+An user after typing origin and destination place has to confirmed that the service recognized cities properly.

 ![](../resources/HolyGo_GetLocalization_ErrorHandling.png)